snowplow/documentation/docs/destinations/forwarding-events/snowbridge/concepts/failure-model/index.md

 Note that this means failures on the receiving end (eg. if an endpoint is unavailable), mean Snowbridge will continue to attempt to process the data until the issue is fixed.

-As of Snowbridge 2.4.2, the kinesis target does not treat kinesis throttling as this type of failure.
+As of Snowbridge 2.4.2, the kinesis target does not treat kinesis write throughput exceptions as this type of failure.
 Rather it has an in-built backoff and retry, which will persist until each event in the batch is either successful, or fails for a different reason.

 ### Oversized data